bianca-isaac/Portfolio/README.md

 # Bianca Isaac
 <sub>*Data Scientist Student*</sub>

-IOver the years I have managed to develop critical thinking and problem solving skills.
+Over the years I have managed to develop critical thinking and problem solving skills.
 I have experience in business and sports performance statistical analysis. and I work with data collection, preparation, and presentation.

 I'm currently studying the tools for Data Science to be able to gain more business insights and help the company's growth.